mandiant/Mandiant-Azure-AD-Investigator/README.md

 The PowerShell module must be run with a Microsoft 365 account assigned specific privileges.
 * `Global Administrator` or `Global Reader` role in the Azure AD portal
 * `View-Only Audit Logs` in the Exchange Control Panel
+* `User.Read.All` and `Directory.Read.All` scopes. `Global Reader` role holders should have the ability to use these scopes automatically.

 To grant an account `View-Only Audit Logs` in the Exchange Control Panel:
 1. Navigate to https://outlook.office365.com/ecp and login as a global admin or exchange admin (not the exact URL may differ if you are in an alternate cloud)